thalera/Periodic-Messages/README.md

 # Periodic-Messages
 Create periodic messages like "Hi -> Hydrogen Iodine" using any message you'd like!
+The program can also do this in reverse, i.e. "Hydrogen Iodine -> Hi".
+The program finds all solutions for all inputs.

 Run PeriodicMessagesClient to use the program.
 From there you can choose whether you would like to encode or decode a message.
 To do so, type "!encode" or "!decode"